 Can you freeze it?

-Technically, yes, but the texture is not great.
-Freezing just isn’t for fine Osetra.
+Technically yes, but the texture suffers.
+Freezing is not recommended for fine Osetra.

 Signs it's gone bad